magento/pagebuilder-docs/docs/styles/override-pagebuilder-styles.md

 ## Override content using CSS Classes

 So far, we've only used IDs, attributes, and elements to override Page Builder's CSS.
-But you can also use CSS classes to fill the `any additional selector` slot of the pattern.
-To override a content type using one or more custom CSS classes:
+But you can also use CSS classes as your overriding selector in the **additional selector** slot.

+**To override a content type using one or more custom CSS classes**:

 1. Create the CSS selector.